unfoldingWord/uw-content-validation/src/core/markdown-text-check.md

 This function checks the given markdown-formatted text for typical formatting errors.

-It returns a list of errors and a list of warnings.
+It returns a list of success messages and a list of prioritised notice components.

+The notices are then processed into a list of errors and a list of warnings for display.

 ```js
 import Markdown from 'react-markdown'